Club type: Club

 About our club

 Featherstone Road Club (FRC) is a traditional cycling club catering for all ages and abilities.
-We have approximately 70 members with some involved in road racing and time-trialling, although the real strength of the club lies in the general club riding.
-There is a club run every Sunday (supported by, on average, 20 members), an evening time-trial league, twice weekly training runs and an annual dinner/prize presentation.
-In addition, the club promotes one open time-trial and one open road race each year.
+We have approximately 50 members with some involved in road racing and time-trialling, although the real strength of the club lies in the general club riding.
+There is a club run every Sunday (supported by, on average, 10 members) twice weekly training runs (Chain Gang).
+We also promote a Ladies Breeze Ride.

 Featherstone Road Club